Bamboo Fishing Rods

 Although bamboo rods are not being fished with as often anymore, they are very durable, and stiffer than fiberglass fishing rods.
 That is not to say that they are unbreakable.
 Mishandling a bamboo rod will lead to damage, but luckily they can be repaired.

 Because bamboo is strong, it is widely used throughout the world for other things as well.
-Some uses include hardwood floors, shower curtain rods, and some countries use it for pedestrian bridges and scaffolding on construction sites.
+Some uses include hardwood floors and shower curtain rods.
+Some countries even use it for pedestrian bridges and scaffolding on construction sites.